kubescape/kubescape.io/docs/use_cases/argocd-gates-using-kubescape.md

 ### Security Issue Review and Resolution:

-If Kubescape's scans block a deployment, the team examines the scan reports to pinpoint and resolve security concerns, guided by Kubescape’s remediation advice.
+If Kubescape's scans blocks a deployment, the team examines the scan reports to pinpoint and resolve security concerns, guided by Kubescape’s remediation advice.

 ### Policy and Threshold Optimization: